AlfredoRamos/parsedown-extra-laravel/README.md

 *Railscasts style*

-Syntax highlighting is disabled by default, you can disable it in the ```config/parsedownextra.php``` file.
+Syntax highlighting is disabled by default, you can enable it in the ```config/parsedownextra.php``` file.